I once missed a product launch we’d spent three months building toward.

 Well, in my opinion, none of these can be skipped.
 But if you are running short on budget, I suggest you prioritize skill-based training above all.
 Why?

 Part of that is because you can use employee training software like ProProfs Training Maker to conduct competency-based training sessions.
-The best thing – it’s free for small businesses.
+The best part–it’s free for small businesses.

 Project work often requires extra effort and dedication from team members.
 I’ve seen this firsthand during my time working at an LA startup.